Colour theory for your brand

 It’s no surprise if you fall into the latter group as there’s so much psychology around colour that makes selecting a colour scheme difficult.

 Just think of how much colour influences your day.
 Colours affects your perception of food and how it tastes.
 We’re typically branded in pink or blue from birth.
 Different cultures apply different meanings to colours - red means danger, death, stop, sale, love and romance.

 For starters, you should have an idea of the ‘persona’ you’re wanting to target for your business.
 Do some research into what will resonate with your audience.
 Is your brand a bit risky and can lean towards something more ‘out there’ - hot pink for a men’s brand, for example?

 For your logo, you can fundamentally select as many colours as you want; there are no rules.
 But pick at least one or two main colours that will be your brand identity.

 Select another two or so complimentary (or clashing!) colours that will support your brand’s colours in places such as copy and website buttons.
 If you’re setting up an eCommerce website, it can be worthwhile researching what colour buttons resonate with your niche to create sales conversions.
-Orange buttons are thought to be good for fashion eCommerce.
+For instance, orange buttons are thought to be good for fashion eCommerce.
 There’s a lot of studies online that you can read through on the topic.

 Before finalising your colours